-When sitting in a strange office being poked with needles and having your socks removed (seemingly a crime according to my toddler’s protests), a beloved toy or item can help calm a frantic toddler.
+Your child is sitting in a strange office being poked with needles and having your socks removed.
+A beloved toy or item can help calm a frantic toddler.
 For ours, it was his special Lovey.
-He and that toy have been through thick and thin, and we like to bring her around whenever we feel like he might need some extra comfort.
-And despite the multitude of books at the office, we brought one of our toddler’s books so that he can read something familiar.
+We like to bring his lovey around when we feel like he might need some extra comfort.
+We also brought one of his books so he can read something familiar.

 5. Load up on snacks